LazyBoss07/intelunnati_Trailblazer/README.md

 ## **Dataset:**

-ISOT Fake News dataset was used as a training, validation, and test input for the algorithms that were used.
+<p align="justify">ISOT Fake News dataset was used as a training, validation, and test input for the algorithms that were used.
 The dataset features a

 list of articles, together with the subject of the article and its title categorized as ‘Fake’ or ‘True’.
 The dataset used in this project